Pankajkashyap1/Smart_HelpDesk_IIT-Bhilai/README.md

 ## Getting Started
 ### Create KEYs for third party APIs
 Jarvis assistant uses third party APIs for speech recognition,web information search, weather forecasting etc.

-By using BERT model Jarvis gives the answer of all the queries related to IIT Bhilai All the following APIs have free no-commercial API calls.
+All the following APIs have free no-commercial API calls.
 Subscribe to the following APIs in order to take FREE access KEYs.
 *   [OPENAI](https://platform.openai.com/account/api-keys): API for openAI services.
 *   [OpenWeatherMap](https://openweathermap.org/appid): API for weather forecast.